 Personally speaking, as a man with first-hand experience of some of the sociopolitical issues raised, the process of researching and writing this article has made me aware of my own limitations.
 Where in the maturation process I have become stuck and which spirits to grow.
 I am now taking steps toward becoming a better, stronger and more mature man; feeling purposeful and on a constructive path.
 I encourage all men to do the same.

 It is now clear to me when men and women disrespect one another, usually, it is a sign of weakness, fear and immaturity.
 Tribal movements and ideologies which advance the interests of only one gender antagonise and perpetuates the problem.
-I believe that polarity, mature masculinity and femininity, and a celebration of our complementary differences and similarities can set us back on a path toward respect, appreciation and vitality.
+I believe that revitalised masculinity and femininity, sexual polarity, and a celebration of men and women’s complementary differences and similarities can set gender relations back on a path toward one of respect, appreciation and vitality.